wetterwebdesign/UI-designer-exercise/README.md

 ## Directions
 1. Fork this repo.
-2. Make any changes to the site you see fit, while maintaining the content that Joe wrote.
+2. Make any changes to the site you see fit, while keeping the content that Joe wrote.
+Assume the form submits successfully.
 3. Set up the structure in a way that makes it easier to maintain moving forward.